Form 8.3 - The Vanguard Group, Inc.: International Paper Co

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerSMI stabil -- DAX etwas schwächer -- Wall Street vorbörslich im Plus -- Asiens Börsen letztlich uneins
+Börse aktuell - Live TickerSMI schwächelt -- DAX im Plus -- Wall Street tiefer erwartet -- Börsen in Fernost schliessen uneinheitlich

-Der heimische Aktienmarkt bewegt sich nur wenig, während der deutsche Aktienmarkt Verluste verzeichnet.
-Die US-Börsen dürften zum Handelsbeginn am Montag etwas höher notieren.
-Am asiatischen Aktienmarkt ging es zum Wochenbeginn in verschiedene Richtungen.
+Anleger am heimischen Markt halten sich am Dienstag zurück, während sich der deutsche Leitindex etwas stärker zeigt.
+An den US-Börsen dürfte es am Dienstag abwärts gehen.
+Die Aktienmärkte in Fernost tendierten unterdessen in verschiedene Richtungen.

 finanzen.net News